 Q9.
 Can I still wear makeup if I have pregnancy acne?

-A. Yes, you can wear makeup, but it's crucial to choose oil-free and non-comedogenic products, which means they won't clog your pores.
+A. Yes, you can wear makeup, but choosing oil-free and non-comedogenic products is crucial, which means they won't clog your pores.
 Also, remember to thoroughly remove your makeup at the end of the day to prevent further breakouts.

 Q10.
 Should I consult a dermatologist for my pregnancy acne?